 As a result, studios more ruthlessly play the numbers game, taking fewer risks and targeting specific demographics as they seek to compete with digital entertainment options.
 It’s why cinema is now dominated by franchises, sequels and remakes and why breakout hits are increasingly rare at any time of the year.

 It’s the same reason there are evidently less ‘event’ summer blockbusters these days that draw in a wide audience.
 The kind of bold, high concept filmmaking that was all the rage in the 80s and 90s (think the likes of Ghostbusters, Jurassic Park and Jumanji) has largely disappeared from view.
 Mainstream cinema has become much less adventurous and imaginative.

-Indeed just take a look at some of the new releases being advertised as ‘Christmas films’ at the moment, from Daddy’s Home 2, in which Will Ferrell, Mark Wahlberg, Mel Gibson and John Lithgow play a set of bumbling fathers and grandfathers causing havoc during the festive season; to A Bad Moms Christmas, the sequel to last year’s Bad Moms starring Mila Kunis, Cheryl Hines and Susan Sarandon; to The Man Who Invented Christmas, a telling of how Charles Dickens came up with the story for A Christmas Carol.
+Indeed just take a look at some of the new releases being advertised as ‘Christmas films’ at the moment.
+There’s Daddy’s Home 2, in which Will Ferrell, Mark Wahlberg, Mel Gibson and John Lithgow play a set of bumbling fathers and grandfathers causing havoc during the festive season; A Bad Moms Christmas, the sequel to last year’s Bad Moms starring Mila Kunis, Cheryl Hines and Susan Sarandon; and The Man Who Invented Christmas, a telling of how Charles Dickens came up with the story for A Christmas Carol.
 None of these options feel particularly inspiring.